-Dealing with debt can be stressful, especially if you’re worried about the potential impact on your credit report.
+Dealing with debt can be stressful, especially if you’re worried about the potential impact on your credit score.
 Learn more about how debt can affect your credit score and some ways you can update or change your credit report.

 Understanding your credit report and credit score